 Mathematics (REQUIRED SUBJECT)

 Using mathematics to solve problems.
 Your child will understand, recall and apply multiplication and related division facts to 9 x 9.
-They will multiply 2-digit by 2-digit numbers, and divide 3-digit numbers by 1-digit numbers.
+They will multiply 2-digit by 2-digit numbers, and divide 3-digit numbers by 1-digit numbers, including the use of mental mathematics strategies.
 Your child will compare fractions with like and unlike denominators, and describe, compare, add and subtract decimal numbers (to thousandths).
 They will also write and solve one-step equations to solve problems with whole number solutions, and learn about probability.

 Science (REQUIRED SUBJECT)